 The way in which you fit your Siberian and home grown larch boards to exterior walls and buildings will depend on the structure.
 You need to take into consideration factors such as insulation, cavities, battens and design of cladding.
 Applying an insulation layer to your exterior wall before cladding may be required to reach good thermal properties.
 Ideally, this is done in two ways depending on the design structure.
 An insulation layer can be directly applied to the exterior wall and then the battens fixed straight onto the insulation layer or alternatively, a double layer arrangement can be used which will be fixed within a framework using I-joists or battens.
 When two insulation boards meet, there should be a minimal gap no bigger than 5mm.
 Once the insulation stage has been carried out, you will need to add a cavity to allow sufficient water drainage and air ventilation.
 To create this cavity between the wall and boards, battens can be used by fixing one batten to the other perpendicular and creating a structure which has a channel in between the cladding and wall.
 This channel will need to be open at the top and bottom so do leave a small gap between both the ground and roof and boards.
 To stop insects and pests entering these small gaps, we have available insect mesh which will restrict access but still allow sufficient airflow throughout the structure.
-Have a look at our tools and fixings needed to create a long lasting, high quality structure built for the harsh weathers.

 To sum up this paragraph, here are some key points to take away: